pyRiemann/pyRiemann-qiskit/README.md

 topic at the time of writing, this could be an interesting research direction to investigate BCI illiteracy.

-pyRiemann-qiskit implements a wrapper around QSVC and VQC, to use quantum classification with Riemannian geometry.
+`pyRiemann-qiskit` implements a wrapper around QSVC and VQC, to use quantum classification with Riemannian geometry.
 A use case would be to use vectorized covariance matrices in the tangent space as an input for these classifiers, enabling a possible sandbox for researchers and engineers in the field.

+`pyRiemann-qiskit` also introduces a quantum version of the famous MDM algorithms.
+There is a dedicated example on quantum-MDM [here](https://github.com/pyRiemann/pyRiemann-qiskit/blob/main/examples/ERP/classify_P300_bi_quantum_mdm.py).

-The remaining details some of the quantum drawbacks and will guide you through installation.
+The remaining of this readme details some of the quantum drawbacks and will guide you through installation.
 Full documentation, including API description, is available at
 <https://pyriemann-qiskit.readthedocs.io/>.
 The repository also includes a
 [wiki](https://github.com/pyRiemann/pyRiemann-qiskit/wiki) where you can find additional